-While saying there are “still more questions than answers about the FAA proposals,” Slack & Davis managing partner Ladd Sanger, who focuses on aviation litigation, called the release of the plans “a great first step that is long overdue.”
+While saying there are “still more questions than answers about the FAA proposals,” Slack Davis Sanger managing partner Ladd Sanger, who focuses on aviation litigation, called the release of the plans “a great first step that is long overdue.”

 Key parts of the FAA proposal are as follows:

 Weight: The proposal contains safety rules for small (under 55 pounds) UAVs involved in nonrecreational operations.
 It also discusses the possibility of less restrictive rules for UAVs weighing under 4.4 pounds and seeks public comment on the matter.

 Line of sight: UAV operators would have to maintain visual lines of sight with their aircraft and fly them only during daylight.
 The FAA is soliciting input on whether operations beyond line of sight should be allowed, and if so, what the limits should be.